It Began With A Pint

 After scraping together enough funds from friends and family, the two produced their first batch of beer in June, 2006.
 This inaugural batch of Total Domination IPA was the result of a 17-hour brew day inside a leased space in Springfield, Ore.
 The following six months, Jamie and Nikos continued to brew on a 15-barrel brewhouse located within a German restaurant.

-The brewery continues to grow while remaining fully independent and continuously focused on community.
-A team of two has increased to over 100 employees who operate Ninkasi’s Better Living Room, production and lab facilities, sales force, marketing teams, local distribution arm, and a donation program.
+The brewery remains fully independent and is continuously focused on community.
+A team of two has increased to nearly 100 employees who operate Ninkasi’s Better Living Room, production and lab facilities, sales force, marketing teams, and a donation program.

 We are proud to offer our employees and their dependents a comprehensive health insurance plan.
 To comply with the Transparency in Coverage rules, we’ve made available the formal documents outlining our health plan offered through Regence.
 To access the machine-readable files created and published by Regence, please click here.